-Figure 14: All-1 Fragment Detailed Format for the Last Fragment, ACK-Always or ACK-on-Error
+Figure 17: All-1 Fragment Detailed Format for the Last Fragment, ACK-Always or ACK-on-Error

-In either ACK-Always or ACK-on-Error, in order to request a retransmission of the ACK for the All-1 window, the fragment sender uses the format shown in Figure 15.
-The total size of the SCHC fragment header in this format is R+M bits.
+In either ACK-Always or ACK-on-Error, in order to request a retransmission of the SCHC ACK for the All-1 window, the fragment sender uses the format shown in Figure 18.
+The total size of the SCHC Fragment header in not byte aligned.

-Figure 15: All-1 for Retries format, also called All-1 empty
+Figure 18: All-1 for Retries format, also called All-1 empty

-The values for R, N, T and M are not specified in this document, and SHOULD be determined in other documents (e.g. technology-specific profile documents).
+The values for Fragmentation Header, N, T and the length of MIC are not specified in this document, and SHOULD be determined in other documents (e.g. technology-specific profile documents).

 7.4.3.
-ACK format
+SCHC ACK format

-The format of an ACK that acknowledges a window that is not the last one (denoted as All-0 window) is shown in Figure 16.
+The format of an SCHC ACK that acknowledges a window that is not the last one (denoted as All-0 window) is shown in Figure 19.

-Figure 16: ACK format for All-0 windows
+Figure 19: ACK format for All-0 windows